+TABLE OF CONTENTS

+Purpose of Memo

+Rationale for a Revamped EE-PRG and IE

+Key Players Participating in a Third Party Solicitation Review

+Scope of the EE-PRG and IE

+Process Options

-Purpose
+Purpose of Memo

+This memo is submitted in response to Decision 16-08-019 that invited a proposal for a “procurement style approach to selection of third-party programs, with use of procurement review groups and/or independent evaluators such as those employed in supply-side solicitations by electric utilities under Commission oversight.”
+While consensus was not met on a particular proposal, this document represents the discussion-to-date by an ad hoc California Energy Efficiency Coordinating Committee (CAEECC) working group as well as public comment from both CAEECC members and the public.

-This memo sets forth a proposal for revamping the current utility Peer Review Group (PRG) into a Program Administrator (PA) Energy Efficiency Procurement Review Group (EE-PRG).
-This group would use an independent evaluator to review and provide an opinion on whether the PA’s competitive bidding process was conducted properly and whether proposed procurement is in line with the approved Business Plan.
+The following sections outline various options as well as pros and cons for a Program Administrator (PA) Energy Efficiency Procurement Review Group (EE-PRG), whether it use existing supply-side PRG process or create a new group.
+In all scenarios, there would be an independent evaluator (IE) to review the PA’s competitive bidding process and provide an opinion to the EE-PRG on whether it was conducted in accordance with bidding protocols, CPUC policies, and the approved Business Plan (BP).
 This process would be separate from the CAEECC process to avoid conflict of interest concerns but could report progress to the CAEECC as needed.
-It will also be set up to align with other procurement review groups as appropriate and may need to be changed pending the competitive solicitation decision in R.14-10-003.
+This review group should be set up to align with other procurement review groups as appropriate and may need to be changed given the recent competitive solicitation decision in R.14-10-003.

-Why
+Rationale for a Revamped EE-PRG and IE

-The current structure of the PRG was developed to ensure a fair and transparent bidding process but does not lend itself to an effective and meaningful oversight forum.
+The current PRG was developed to ensure a fair and transparent bidding process but is not set up to enable effective and meaningful oversight to review numerous Request for Proposals (RFPs), third party program proposals, and awarded contracts to ensure they are in line with Commission direction or the approved Business Plans.

-Given the recent decision requiring the expansion of the third party portion of the portfolio from 20% to a minimum of 60% by the end of 2020, there has been strong interest in developing a more robust stakeholder participation process to aid in this transition as well as to provide “good governance” and transparency for the ongoing third party bidding process.
+Given the recent decision requiring the expansion of the third party portion of the portfolio from 20% to a minimum of 60% by the end of 2020, there has been strong interest in developing a more robust stakeholder participation process to aid in this transition, ensure compliance with existing policies, and provide transparency for the ongoing third party bidding process.

-In addition, it is anticipated that by adding an independent evaluator and establishing a set schedule for review, the process will be more efficient than it currently is with increased stakeholder buy-in avoiding unnecessary delays.
+In addition, some parties pose that by adding an independent evaluator and establishing a set schedule for review, the process will be more efficient than it currently is with increased stakeholder buy-in avoiding unnecessary delays.

-Who
+Key Players Participating in a Third Party Solicitation Review

+Regardless of which option outlined below is pursued by the Commission, the following actors would be involved in the process:

-Energy Efficiency – Procurement Review Group (EE-PRG): Non-financially interested stakeholders (parties or otherwise) would be able to join the EE-PRG if they meet the (forthcoming) criteria.
+Energy Efficiency – Procurement Review Group (EE-PRG): In addition to the relevant Program Administrator(s) and Energy Division, other participants include non-financially interested stakeholders (parties or otherwise) if they meet the (forthcoming) criteria.
+Any participants of the EE-PRG would be ineligible to bid on any solicitation in which the EE-PRG is active.